Mark-Hopkins-at-Williams/encoder-decoder-finetuning/README.md

 ## Extracting vocabulary from a language pair dataset

-This repository contains code to extract the common vocabulary appearing in the paralel corpus of two languages, e.g. en and es
+This repository contains code to extract the common vocabulary appearing in the paralel corpus of two languages, e.g. en and es.
+This fucntion is located in `scripts` directory.

 ### Description